We have a surprisingly high number of Zig users in Portland, including yours truly, Andrew Kelley. Let’s meet up!

 What to expect

-We don’t have a venue or any other details yet, but, a typical Zig Day in Portland would run as follows (times are approximate):
+A typical Zig Day in Portland runs as follows (times are approximate):